abdulsaboorbasit/Python-Projects/readme.md

 3. Navigate to the project folder and follow the instructions in its README file.

 ## 🤝 Contributing
 Contributions are welcome!
-If you have ideas, improvements, or want to share your own generative AI experiments, feel free to:
+If you have ideas, improvements, or want to share your own python projects, feel free to:
 - Fork the repository.
 - Create a new branch.
 - Submit a pull request.